keemcn/keemcn.github.io/_posts/2019-11-01-graphs-from-scratch.md

 ![](../images/graphs-from-scratch/img4.png){:height="300px" width="300px"}

 This looks pretty cool!
 Dots and connections between them are what mathematicians call _graphs_.
 The best mathematicians in the world have been studying them, on and off, for about 200 years.
-This alone should tell you something interesting is happening here –- some of the smartest people in the world that study math full-time, the geekiest of the geeks, devote their entire professional lives to tinkering and studying these simple, cute little things.
+This alone should tell you something interesting is happening here -- some of the smartest people in the world that study math full-time, the geekiest of the geeks, devote their entire professional lives to tinkering with and studying these (seemingly) simple little things.

 Back to our imaginations, though.
 Notice how there are some places in the graph where you if you start at a certain dot and try to get to another dot, there's no connection?
 This seems bad!